What Are the Warning Signs of a Carbon Monoxide Leak?

 3. Exhaust Fumes Appear Indoors

-6. Yellowish or Inconsistent Flames
+6. Yellow or Weak Flames

 7. Solid Fuel Fires Burning Slowly